A healthy US economy's secret ingredient: Immigrant workers, eager to fill jobs

 For every unemployed person in Maine, after all, there are two job openings, on average.

-''We would not have an economy, in Maine or in the U.S. if we did not have highly skilled labor that comes from outside of this country,'' Tilton-Flood said in a phone interview with The Associated Press from her farm.

-''Without immigrants — both new asylum-seekers as well as our long-term immigrant contributors — we would not be able to do the work that we do," she said.
-"Every single thing that affects the American economy is driven by and will only be saved by accepting immigrant labor.''

-A study by Wendy Edelberg and Tara Watson, economists at the Brookings Institution's Hamilton Project, has concluded that over the past two years, new immigrants raised the economy's supply of workers and allowed the United States to generate jobs without overheating and accelerating inflation.
+A study by Wendy Edelberg and Tara Watson of the Brookings Institution found that new immigrants raised the economy's supply of workers and allowed the United States to generate jobs without overheating and accelerating inflation.

 In the past, economists typically estimated that America's employers could add no more than 60,000 to 100,000 jobs a month without overheating the economy and igniting inflation.
 But when Edelberg and Watson included the immigration surge in their calculations, they found that monthly job growth could be roughly twice as high this year — 160,000 to 200,000 — without exerting upward pressure on inflation.

-''So there you have it,'' Douglas Holtz-Eakin, a former CBO director who is president of the conservative American Action Forum, wrote in February. ''The way to solve an inflation crisis is to endure an immigration crisis."
+''So there you have it,'' Douglas Holtz-Eakin, president of the conservative American Action Forum, said. ''The way to solve an inflation crisis is to endure an immigration crisis."

-Many economists suggest that immigrants benefit the U.S. economy in several ways.
-They take generally undesirable, low-paying but essential jobs that most U.S.-born Americans won't, like caring for children, the sick and the elderly.
-And they can boost the country's innovation and productivity because they are more likely to start their own businesses and obtain patents.
+Many economists suggest that immigrants benefit the U.S. economy.
+They take low-paying but essential jobs that most U.S.-born Americans won't, like caring for the sick and the elderly.
+And they can make the country more innovative because they are more likely to start businesses and obtain patents.

-Ernie Tedeschi, a visiting fellow at Georgetown University's Psaros Center and a former Biden economic adviser, calculates that the burst of immigration has accounted for about a fifth of the economy's growth over the past four years.

-Critics counter that a surge in immigration can force down pay, particularly for low-income workers, a category that often includes immigrants who have lived in the United States longer.
+Critics counter that a surge in immigration can force down pay, particularly for low-income workers.
 Last month, in the most recent economic report of the president, Biden's advisers acknowledged that ''immigration may place downward pressure on the wages of some low-paid workers" but added that most studies show that the impact on the wages of the U.S.-born is ''small."

-Even Edelberg notes that an unexpected wave of immigrants, like the recent one, can overwhelm state and local governments and saddle them with burdensome costs.
-A more orderly immigration system, she said, would help.

-The recent surge ''is a somewhat disruptive way of increasing immigration in the United States,'' Edelberg said. ''I don't think anybody would have sat down and said: 'Let's create optimal immigration policy,' and this is what they would come up with."

 Holtz-Eakin argued that an immigration cutoff of the kind Trump has vowed to impose, if elected, would result in ''much, much slower labor force growth and a return to the sharp tradeoff'' between containing inflation and maintaining economic growth that the United States has so far managed to avoid.